 Additional Coursework for M.Ed. in Special Education

-The purpose of the Capstone project is to give students the opportunity to integrate many of the principles of Applied Behavior Analysis within the context of a planned intervention to change the behavior of a person with disabilities in a positive way.
-Students complete Capstone Projects across the school year with support from their practicum supervisor and faculty advisor.
-All students present their completed Capstone projects at an annual Student Capstone Conference held at the end of Spring Quarter.
+The purpose of the Capstone project is to give you the opportunity to integrate many of the principles of Applied Behavior Analysis within the context of a planned intervention to change the behavior of a person with disabilities in a positive way.
+You will complete a Capstone Project across the school year with support from a faculty advisor.
+You will present your completed Capstone projects alongside your fellow students at an annual Student Capstone Conference held at the end of Spring Quarter.

 As partial fulfillment of the requirements for a Master of Education (M.Ed) degree, each student in the ABA On Campus program must pass a Master's Examination.
 This exam is a comprehensive examination covering all Applied Behavior Analysis content in the program.
-Students take the Master’s Exam during their last quarter of the program.
+You will take the Master’s Exam during your last quarter of the program.
 This exam is not the same as the BACB exam – the Master’s exam is a University of Washington requirement fulfilling part of the requirements for your Master’s degree.